yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 In this task, you will use a Kubernetes Job to run a container that is meant to execute a task and terminate, rather than run all the time.

-1. In your WSL window create a text file called web.service.yml using Vim, and press the "i" key to go into edit mode
+1. In your WSL window create a text file called web.service.yml using Vim, and press the "i" key to go into edit mode.

     ```bash
     vi init.job.yml